GRpro/FibonacciTask/README.md

 There are four solutions: 3 - java 1 - clojure
 The answer on question how to invoke Clojure functions from java also exists there.

-To run Clojure function in REPL you need do the following:
+*To run Clojure function in REPL you need do the following:*

-*1 Run REPL: just run maven command "mvn clojure:repl" *2 Load file in REPL: run following command in REPL (load-file "src/main/clojure/fibonacci.clj") *3 Invoke function: (fib-sum-ev 4000000)
+* Run REPL: just run maven command "mvn clojure:repl"
+* Load file in REPL: run following command in REPL (load-file "src/main/clojure/fibonacci.clj")
+* Invoke function: (fib-sum-ev 4000000)

-Result will be in REPL.
+Result will be in REPL console.